 Oh, to be more productive.
 It's what we all want, right?
 In every office (and every social circle), there are those people who just seem to "get it done"—and get more done—faster than the rest.
 They leave work on time; they never forget to pick up dry-cleaning; they start (and finish) home projects, and they somehow still make it to the gym each day.
 Though we love to hate 'em for being so darn on top of everything, we want to be them—and are ever after their productivity secrets.
 How do they do what they do?
 We took it upon ourselves to answer that question by doing a little research into the top habits of highly productive people.
 Keep scrolling to get inspired!

 1. They Prioritize Prioritization

-Productive people know that how exciting or unexciting a task is is irrelevant: The reality of a task’s level of importance—not their preference for doing it—is what determines their workflow.
+Productive people know that no matter how exciting or unexciting a task is, it’s irrelevant: The reality of a task’s level of importance—not their preference for doing it—is what determines their workflow.
 The inherent nature of prioritization is that to-do lists are created and ordered based on how soon something actually needs to get done, which is most often determined by external deadlines beyond our control (particularly in the work world).
-If something is due at 4 p.m., it is more important to focus on it that morning than it is to spend an hour going through old emails you’ve been meaning to respond to and would really like to get off your plate—but that aren’t actually tied to a hard deadline that day.
+If something is due in the afternoon, it is more important to focus on it that morning than it is to spend an hour going through old emails you’ve been meaning to respond to, and would really like to get off your plate—but that isn’t actually tied to a hard deadline that day.